Musar literature

-Musar literature is didactic Jewish ethical literature which describes virtues and vices and the path towards character improvement.
-This literature gives the name to the Musar movement, in 19th century Lithuania, but this article considers such literature more broadly.
+Musar literature is Jewish ethical and didactic literature which describes virtues and vices and the path towards character improvement.
+This literature gives the name to the Musar movement in 19th-century Lithuania, but this article considers such literature more broadly.

 Definition

-Musar literature is often described as "ethical literature."
-Professor Geoffrey Claussen describes it as "Jewish literature that discusses virtue and character."
-Professors Isaiah Tishby and Joseph Dan have described it as "prose literature that presents to a wide public views, ideas, and ways of life in order to shape the everyday behavior, thought, and beliefs of this public."
-Musar literature traditionally depicts the nature of moral and spiritual perfection in a methodical way.
+Musar literature is often described as "ethical literature".
+Geoffrey Claussen describes it as "Jewish literature that discusses virtue and character."
+Isaiah Tishby and Joseph Dan have described it as "prose literature that presents to a wide public views, ideas, and ways of life in order to shape the everyday behavior, thought, and beliefs of this public."
+Musar literature traditionally depicts the nature of moral and spiritual perfection methodically.
 It is "divided according to the component parts of the ideal righteous way of life; the material is treated methodically – analyzing, explaining, and demonstrating how to achieve each moral virtue (usually treated in a separate chapter or section) in the author's ethical system."

-Musar literature can be distinguished from other forms of Jewish ethical literature such as aggadic narrative and halakhic literature.
+Musar literature can be distinguished from other forms of Jewish ethical literature, such as aggadic narrative and halakhic literature.